Team-Tea-Time/laravel-forum/readme.md

 Now you can create the database schema using the default Laravel command `php artisan migrate` .

 To enable you to fully customise the package to your website, the package is integrated inside your application using two application level controllers.
 Run the command `php artisan forum:install` to auto-deploy the controllers in your app/controllers folder.
-(Please note that if a file with the same name allready exist, the command above will fail before overriding your files.)
+(Please note that if a file with the same name already exist, the command above will fail before overriding your files.)

 ### Customise